 Discussion

-This study sought to examine the strategies employed by 5- star hotels to attract guests amid the COVID-19 pandemic.
-Six strategies were identified: (1) emphasizing cleanness and safety, (2) using signature stories, (3) providing cultural and seasonal offers in the new normal, (4) developing new takeout menus and delivery, (5) recommending staycations and daycations, (6) improving branded loyalty program.
+This study examined the crisis response strategies employed by five-star hotels to attract guests amid the COVID-19 pandemic.
+Six strategies were identified: (1) emphasizing cleanliness and safety, (2) using signature stories, (3) providing cultural and seasonal offers in the new normal, (4) developing new takeout menus and delivery, (5) recommending staycations and daycations, and (6) improving branded loyalty programs.

-All the hotels in this study emphasized cleanness and safety.
-In fact, Palace Hotel Tokyo received an international certification, GBAC STAR Facility Accreditation in 2020, as a first for Japanese hotels.
-Various hotels adopted original cleanliness and safety policies, such as the “We Care” program of Mandarin Oriental Tokyo and “Prince Safety Commitment” of Prince Hotels.
-In addition, the hotels have also adopted payment method that do not involve the use of cash.
-Mandarin Oriental Tokyo adopted contactless payment, Alipay and WeChat Pay.
+All hotels in this study emphasized cleanliness and safety as base response.
+Palace Hotel Tokyo received the international GBAC STAR Facility Accreditation in 2020—a first for a Japanese hotel.
+Various hotels adopted new cleanliness and safety policies, such as the “We Care” program of Mandarin Oriental Tokyo.
+The hotel also adopted the contactless payments, We Chat Pay.

-The Peninsula Tokyo and Shangri-La Tokyo utilize their signature items to create stories, such as the free Rolls-Royce rides and The Shangri-La Afternoon Tea, which have boosted the value of the hotels and had a good effects on Influencers of Instagrammers to attract future customers.
+The Peninsula Tokyo and Shangri-La Tokyo utilized their signature stories to repair their reputation, such as the free Rolls-Royce rides and The Shangri-La Afternoon Tea, which were mentioned by influencers and Instagrammers, helping to attract future customers.

-Providing exclusive seasonal and cultural experiences contributes to creating wonderful memories of guests.
-Shangri-La Tokyo provided their guests with special services by offering New Year’s visit to a famous shrine without lining the queue.
+Providing exclusive seasonal and cultural experiences in the new normal contributes to enhancing value of the hotel.
+Shangri-La Tokyo provided their guests with special services by offering a New Year’s visit to a famous shrine without having to wait in line.

-Some hotels improved their brand loyalty programs.The Capitol Hotel Tokyu belong to Tokyu Hotel group.
-Tokyu Hotels offers a 30 % bonus point on accommodation to Tokyu Hotels Comfort Member.
+Some hotels improved their brand loyalty programs to retain loyal customers.
+The Capitol Hotel Tokyu offers 30 % bonus points for accommodation to Tokyu Hotels Comfort Members.